hapheus/n8n-nodes-pgp/README.md

 - **Decrypt**: Decrypts text or binary files using a private key.
 Compressed files are automatically decompressed after decryption.
 - **Sign**: Creates a digital signature for text or binary files using a private key.
 - **Verify**: Checks if a digital signature is valid for text or binary files using a public key.
 - **Encrypt-And-Sign**: Encrypts and signs text or binary files in one step.
 Binary files can be compressed before encryption.
+Supports both detached signatures (default) and embedded signatures.
 - **Decrypt-And-Verify**: Decrypts and verifies text or binary files in one step.
 Compressed files can be decompressed after decryption.
+Supports both detached signatures (default) and embedded signatures.

+### Embedded Signatures

+The **Encrypt-And-Sign** and **Decrypt-And-Verify** operations now support embedded signatures:

+- **Embed Signature** (Encrypt-And-Sign): When enabled, the signature is embedded within the encrypted message rather than provided as a separate output.
+This creates a standard OpenPGP message format that includes both encryption and signature verification in a single message.
+- **Embedded Signature** (Decrypt-And-Verify): When enabled, the node expects the message to contain an embedded signature and will automatically verify it during decryption.
+No separate signature input is required.

+By default, both options are disabled to maintain backward compatibility with existing workflows that use detached signatures.

 ## Credentials